Cosmodocus/react-to-do-list-app/README.md

   - save the data of each task(localStorage)
   - add a checked off click event listener
   - more content
   - more design increments for better UI/UX
+  - responsive design

 # Methods Used and Learnt(React):
  - State Management with useState hook